 However, this data is not publicly available, and what these apps really do is install dangerous malware onto the device, which can harvest personal information and even lock the user out until they pay a ransom.

 Coronavirus cyber security Scams are on the rise, and as the world gets used to working from home, protecting yourself and your business from cyber criminals is crucial.
 Awareness updates are critical.
-Introduce a ‘drip’ awareness campaign with examples of scam emails received or links to information about scams.
-Remind people to be vigilant and train them to look for tell tale signs of a phishing email.
+Consider employee phishing tests as part of your penetration testing programme and introduce a ‘drip’ awareness campaign with examples of scam emails received or links to information about scams.
+Remind people to be vigilant and train them to look for tell-tale signs of a phishing email.

 We understand the dangers cyber crime can pose to your business, so if you’re looking for a review of your procedures, or want to improve your security, get in touch with our friendly team today.